OrShemesh1992/spacesship/README.md

 Simulation of the spacecraft's landing on the Moon

 author's:
-Or Shemesh && Nathaniel Davidov && Maxim Marmer
+Or Shemesh && Netanel Davidov && Maxim Marmer

            The landing data from the information obtained from the simulation